 “Did she eat enough?
-Were the things I actually got her to eat healthy?
+Were the things I actually got her to eat healthily?
 Does squeeze fruit with apples and squash count as a vegetable?
 How much actual squash is in that thing?
 Do gummy rabbits have any nutritional value at all?”
 These are the things that run through my head when I am sitting at the dining room table and my daughter is in her high chair “having lunch”.
-I always try to start with the healthy stuff.
+I always try to start with healthy stuff.
 Carrots, chicken, broccoli and maybe cheese.
-Then, after she has chewed through 2 carrots, and all the mashed up remains are in the bib, I go for the yogurt drink.
-“I know that there is a lot of sugar but she’s growing right?
+Then, after she has chewed through 2 carrots, and all the mashed-up remains are in the bib, I go for the yogurt drink.
+I know that there is a lot of sugar but she’s growing right?
 I mean there’s protein and fruit in there, so it has to be good.

-“More, More, More” she says while making the sign for more in front of her and pointing to the brownie on the kitchen counter.
+“More, More, More,” she says while making the sign for more in front of her and pointing to the brownie on the kitchen counter.
 She had a piece last night, as a treat after dinner, and she can see it now in plain sight.
 “Why did I leave it out on the counter?”
 I say to myself trying to distract her with a spoonful of applesauce.
 With the cries and wails of torture that emanate into the vents of the building when the spoon moves towards her mouth, I am waiting for the doorbell to ring and someone to say, “Is everything ok?”
 Applesauce is in front of her and she needs a brownie now.
 I try to get her quiet and thinking about something else by saying, “Have some milk!”
 This works for a second when she remembers that there is milk in that cup.
 For the most part she loves milk, but after three or four big gulps, staring at the brownies the chant of “More, More, More” continues.
-“O.K. sweetie, you want some brownie?”
+“OK sweetie, you want some brownie?”
 “Yea, Yea, Yea, Daddy!!!”

 Meanwhile, I get more stressed: “Oh no, she’s eating chocolate and sugar which is going to rot her teeth and stunt her growth.
 I am a complete failure as a parent.”

 This routine is repeated about 5 hours later…and as I mentioned earlier, happens three times a day.
-The foods are different each time, but always have similar qualities.
-In descending order, they start healthy, move to OK, and then end in junk.
+The foods are different each time but always have similar qualities.
+In descending order, they start healthy, move to OK, and then end with junk.
 Sometimes she will eat two whole bowls of sweet potatoes and I have a pink cloud moment where I have succeeded in being a father who is providing the right kind of nutrition for her.
 Other times, her only dinner is a juice box and half a bag of potato chips.

-Mealtimes are the most stressful time of my day with her because I want the best for her.
+Mealtime is the most stressful time of my day with her because I want the best for her.
 I want her to have a balanced diet where her brain is getting the optimum amount of vitamins and minerals so she can develop and grow up.
 My wife and I are little so if she eats well she will be healthy and strong and not have to worry about her small stature.
 Feeding her the right foods now when she is learning how to fuel her body will set the precedent for healthy living and eating in the future.
 These are the reasons I get stressed out when I feed her because I, like any parent in the world, want what’s best for her.